(1) This section applies where—

 (b) suitable facilities for [such participation] are not available at any [place at] which the court can (apart from subsection (2)) lawfully sit.

-(2) The court may sit for the purposes of the whole or any part of the proceedings at any place at which such facilities are available and which has been [authorised by a direction under section 30
+(2) The court may sit for the purposes of the whole or any part of the proceedings at any place at which such facilities are available and which has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.